The crispiest, tastiest onion rings you ever did have, made without a giant vat of oil! These oven-fried onion rings are simple the best.

 - Carefully tilt heated sheets to coat evenly with oil, then arrange onion rings on sheets.
 Baking, flipping onion rings and switching and rotating position of baking sheets halfway through baking, until golden brown on both sides, about 15 minutes.
 Briefly drain onion rings on paper towel-lined plate.
-Serve immediately.
+Serve immediately with dipping sauce.

 Source: Brown Eyed Baker

 Did you make this recipe?
 I want to see!